htcat/htcat/README.md

     $ htcat http://test.com/file | pv -a > /dev/null
     [ 109MB/s]

-This is on a Gigabit network, between an AWS EC2 instance and S3.
+This is on a gigabit network, between an AWS EC2 instance and S3.
-This represents 91% use of the theoretical maximum.
+This represents 91% use of the theoretical maximum of gigabit (119.2 MiB/s).

 ## Installation ##